 Instructions

-- Transfer the olive mixture to a glass jar and store in the refrigerator for up to 7 days.
+- Add the olives to a heat-proof glass jar and pour the warm oil mixture over the top.
+Marinate for 30 minutes until cooled to room temperature.
+Store in the fridge for up to seven days.
 Bring the olives to room temperature before serving.

 Notes